 Newsreels and popular media might have you wondering, how safe is NYC for tourists?
 But we're here to put your mind at ease, off the bat.
 The truth is that New York City is one of the safest big cities in the world.

 Visitors are constantly under the protection of the city's friendly and vigilant police force.
 Having said this, that doesn't mean that tourists in this city, like any other, don't need to be cautious to stay safe.
-If you're visiting New York and you're concerned about safety, do some research to prepare yourself for your trip.
+If you're visiting New York and you're wondering 'is New York City safe?', do some research to prepare yourself for your trip.

 How Safe is NYC for Tourists?